Differences between A Khata and B Khata Properties …?

-The A Khata contains a list of good properties for they are legally constructed while the B Khata properties are bad as they are unauthorized construction.
+The A Khata contains a list of good properties for legally constructed properties, while the B Khata properties are bad as they are unauthorized construction.

-However, there is surely some overlapping which makes some B Khata properties in Bangalore eligible for A Khata criteria.
-For the purpose of taxation, the government gets revenue from both.
+However, there is surely some overlapping, which makes some B Khata properties in Bangalore eligible for A Khata criteria.
+For taxation, the government gets revenue from both.

-It is widely seen that all unauthorized constructions have somehow managed to have their water connection and electricity and this means most of the B Khata properties have received amenities from the civic authorities by hook or by crook and hence are liable to pay tax.
+It is widely seen that all unauthorized constructions have somehow managed to have their water connection and electricity.
+This means most of the B Khata properties have received amenities from the civic authorities by hook or by crook and are liable to pay tax.

 PAYING TAX FOR A KHATA AND B KHATA SITES

-It is therefore not a surprise that the civic authorities for the moment are going to treat the registration in any Khata for tax purpose only and nothing more.
+Therefore, it is not a surprise that the civic authorities, for the moment, are going to treat the registration in any Khata for tax purpose only and nothing more.

-This would mean that Khata owners may not furnish their tax details like an authentic proof of their ownership anywhere else or any other department for any other purposes.
-This can be done through yet another authentic document only namely the Title Deed.
+This would mean that Khata owners may not furnish their tax details like authentic proof of their ownership anywhere else or any other department for any other purposes.
+This can be done through yet another authentic document only, namely the Title Deed.